Monday, December 23, 2024

 I have highlighted several key arguments against mobilization that I have recently encountered in my interviews.
 In particular, this: first of all, police officers, officials, judges, prosecutors, and border guards from the western border should go to fight.
 How would you respond to this?

 The border guards are fighting now.
 We crossed paths with them in Bakhmut.
-The police are also fighting – the same “Rage” brigade, the Patrol Police are fighting.
+The police are also fighting - the same brigade “Fury”, the Patrol Police are fighting.
 This narrative, they say, let the deputy go first, or the president’s son, is “game.”
-Our country must function – the economy, services, industry.
-To manipulate the fact that the “cops” don’t fight, but why should I – well, excuse me.
+Our country must function - the economy, services, industry.
+To manipulate the fact that the “cops” don’t fight, but why should I - well, excuse me.
 A large number of police are really fighting.
 There are entire units at the battalion and brigade level.
 NABU detectives are fighting, SAP prosecutors.

 Perhaps this means that if deputies were more present at the front as military personnel, or ministers, or their children, this would solve some of the problems relating to the supply of troops, general organization, and so on.